kartik-venugopal/aural-player/README.md

 - Playback of MP3, AAC, AIFF/AIFC, WAV, and CAF audio files
 - Supports M3U/M3U8 playlists
 - Sound effects: Graphic equalizer, Pitch shift, Time stretch, Reverb, Delay, Filter
+- Track segment looping, to allow users to loop their favorite parts of a track
+- Display of ID3 and iTunes metadata, including artwork (when available)
 - Recording of clips in AAC/ALAC/AIFF formats
-- Track segment looping, to allow users to loop their favorite parts of a track
 - Configurable autoplay (on app startup and/or when tracks are added)
-- Display of ID3 and iTunes metadata, including artwork (when available)
 - Grouping of tracks by artist/album/genre for convenient playlist browsing
+- Searching and sorting of playlist
+- Playlist type selection: Just start typing the name of a track to try to find it within the playlist
 - Favorites list and recent items lists for added convenience
-- Searching and sorting of playlist
 - Multiple compact and flexible view options - playlist docking/maximizing and collapsible views
 - Gesture recognition for essential player/playlist controls (trackpad/MagicMouse)
 - Extensive set of keyboard shortcuts and menu items for quick and convenient access to functionality